uc3d/firmware/abbacchio/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

-## Marlin 2.1
+## Marlin 2.1 Bugfix Branch

+__Not for production use.
+Use with caution!__

-Marlin 2.1 continues to support both 32-bit ARM and 8-bit AVR boards while adding support for up to 9 coordinated axes and to up to 8 extruders.
+Marlin 2.1 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
+Read about Marlin's decision to use a "Hardware Abstraction Layer" below.

+This branch is for patches to the latest 2.1.x release version.
+Periodically this branch will form the basis for the next minor 2.1.x release.

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).